Write in English

-In the Orange Level and the Violet Level, you learn about sentence formation and joining ideas together.
+In the Orange Level and the Violet Level, you will learn about sentence formation and joining ideas together.
 These levels are intended for intermediate and advanced learners of English.
 Click here to go to the Orange Level.
 Cick here to go to the Violet Level.

 The Purple Level is a list of some of the most important verbs in English.
 Not only should you learn the different uses for these words, you should know how to conjugate them in any verb tense.

 The Green Level is almost entirely focused on the passive voice.
 Understanding the differences between the active voice and the passive voice will make you a better writer.

 In the Yellow Level, you learn about perfect tenses, modal verbs, comparatives and superlatives.

 The Blue Level and the Red Level are for students who need basic English skills.